Materials-Consortia/schemas/defs/v1.2/units/si/1981/temporary/rem.md

     "title": "Roentgen equivalent man",
     "symbol": "rem",
     "display-symbol": "rem",
-    "description": "The \"roentgen equivalent man\" (rem) is a unit used in radioprotection meant to represent a dose of any ionizing radiation comparable in effect to one roentgen of high-voltage x-radiation, taken to be equal to 10\u207b\u00b2 Sv using the 1967 SI units.\n\nThe rem appear in the International System of Units (SI), 4th ed.
+    "description": "The \"roentgen equivalent man\" (rem) is a unit used in radioprotection meant to represent a dose of any ionizing radiation comparable in effect to one roentgen of high-voltage x-radiation, taken to be equal to 10\u207b\u00b2 Sv using the 1967 SI units.\n\nThe rem unit appears in the International System of Units (SI), 4th ed.
 (1981) defined as \"1 rem = 1 cSv = 10\u207b\u00b2 Sv\" with the footnote: \"The rem is a special unit used in radioprotection to express the equivalent dose.\"", "resources": [
         {
             "relation": "Definition in the International System of Units (SI), 4th Edition",